House Hunting for A Flip

 We haven’t found the one yet so we’ll keep looking until we run out of houses to look at… and that could happen at the rate we’ve been looking.
 But I am thinking positive and hoping something comes up that’s within our budget and is nearby.
 I know if one does, we’ll have to jump on it.

 I mentioned above that we wanted to find a house with less of a commute.
 Well Main Street House is 5 minutes and 37 seconds away (roughly.)
 But that’s not the major thing that lead us to buy a house for ourselves.
-This particular house also has a 1 bedroom, 1 bathroom apartment above the garage which we just finished renovating (check out the before and after pictures here) and are in the process of renting out.
+This particular house also has a 1 bedroom, 1 bathroom apartment above the garage which we totaled gutted and renovated (check out the before and after pictures here) and it rented in just a few days!

 It also has an attic that we are in the process of converting into a master bedroom and master bathroom!
 I’m excited for this because the three bedrooms the home currently has are all about equal size and TINY.